MapRock/TimeMolecules/tutorials/time_molecules_hook/readme.md

 That is much richer than a fixed score.

-## The architecture: fast CEP plus deeper Time Molecules reads
+## The Architecture: Fast CEP plus Deeper Time Molecules Reads

 The architecture I would propose is not to replace CEP.
 It is to give CEP a deeper nervous system.
+CEP is <i>like</i> Kahneman's System 1 and Time Molecules is <i>like</i> System 2.

 The event still enters the streaming platform.
 The fast CEP layer evaluates immediate rules: